US’s largest public utility names panel to study blackouts

 TVA experienced its highest ever winter peak-power demand on Dec.
 23.

-The utility said a combination of high winds and freezing temperatures caused its coal-burning Cumberland Fossil Plant to go offline when critical instrumentation froze up.
-A second coal-burning plant, Bull Run, also went offline, TVA spokesman Scott Brooks said.
+The utility said a combination of high winds and freezing temperatures caused its coal-burning Cumberland Fossil Plant in Cumberland City to go offline when critical instrumentation froze up.
+The Bull Run coal-burning plant in Clinton also went offline, TVA spokesman Scott Brooks said.
 The utility “had issues at some of our natural gas units” as well, Brooks said.

 TVA is also expected to factor in a review by the Federal Energy Regulatory Commission and the North American Electric Reliability Corporation, which are investigating how power systems across the country operated during the winter storm.